 If you have 10 or more employees, you must:

 - Compare the salaries of employees doing comparable jobs.
 You have at least four years to do this.
 The comparison must be done before December 31 of the fourth year after the year you reach 10 or more employees.

-- Fill out a report on pay equity and submit it to the CNESST.
+- Fill out a report on pay equity (French only) and submit it to the CNESST.
 (The report on pay equity is officially called the DEMES, which stands for Déclaration de l’employeur en matière d’équité salariale.)
 You must do this even if you haven’t finished your initial salary comparison.

 You will get a letter from the CNESST reminding you to submit your report if you have declared 11 or more employees in your Annual Updating Declaration with the Registre des entreprises du Québec (REQ or Quebec enterprise register).
 In general, the CNESST sends this letter in the same envelop as the invitation letter for your annual update.

 2. Do the initial pay equity exercise

 The first step is to find out if there is a wage gap between employees doing comparable work.
 You must document this process and follow specific legal rules.